 Due to the unique nature of this community, the opportunity for relational ministry may take place directly at your team's worksite as you come alongside and encourage those you have come to serve.
 There may be additional opportunities to serve in various types of people ministry if the need arises.
 These types of ministry could include things like visiting the elderly, gardening, cleaning etc.

 In this community, your team will have the option to invest in the local children through leading a 2-4-day Kids Club.
+Kids Club normally last between 90 minutes and 2.5 hours and will take place either during the late morning or early afternoon depending upon the needs of the community.
+We typically need a maximum of 5-7 people to lead Kids Club each day.
 If your team chooses to participate in Kids Club, Experience Mission will provide the curriculum for your teams use.
 This Kids Club curriculum will be sent out to Team Leaders in the spring via email.

 *Experience Mission works closely with local leaders to identify work projects and ministry opportunities that address authentic needs within the community.
 We ask that you come with a servant's heart and willingness to adapt to the unique qualities represented in each location.
 Opportunities can vary significantly from one week to the next.
 Your team may work at one location or serve at multiple locations each day.
 Due to the changing needs of our community partners, we cannot confirm your specific activities until your team arrives.